sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/02/2022 12:37 PT_
+_Updated 3/03/2022 01:14 PT_

-v7.12 has been rolled out to 100% of users on iOS and Android.
 The team is working on QA for v7.13 and development for v7.14.
-We might be delayed 1 more week due to the extensive QA required for the new photo/video feature.
+We will be delayed 1 more week due to the extensive QA required for the new photo/video feature.
+The new ETA for the release is Wednesday, March 9th.

 ***

 ### Upcoming Releases
-- v7.13   - March 2, 2022
+- v7.13   - March 9, 2022
-- v7.14.  - March 23, 2022
+- v7.14.  - March 30, 2022

 ### Past Releases
 - v7.12   - February 2, 2022